A lot can be done with a firm goal and a little determination

 Another option is to make one large extra payment a year, perhaps with your tax refund or a bonus check.
 As long as it is going toward the principal, it will work the same as extra monthly payments.

-It may seem an impossible dream, but if you really want to pay off your loan early, you can do it too.
+It may seem an impossible dream, but if you really want to pay off your loan early, you can.
 You may have to forgo that expensive new car with the high payments, or skip going out to eat every other month, but you can find the extra money.
 With a firm goal and a little determination, you can pay off your loan early.

 Take the Next Step: